The Intellectual Property and Antitrust Review: Russia

 Generally, under the Civil Code, compulsory licensing based on a court decision is available in relation to inventions, utility models, industrial designs and selection inventions.
 Still, it is rarely used and for the time being is not envisaged being used to address antitrust concerns.
 The right holders (patent owners) can be forced by a court decision to grant a compulsory licence if the IP is not used for a specific period or a different right holder cannot use its IP without infringing the rights in question.
 The applicable licensing terms are determined by the court.
 However, the law does not elaborate on how such terms shall be defined, apart from the requirement that they are non-exclusive and that the licence fee shall not be lower than fees payable in comparable circumstances.

 This is, however, a civil remedy that is not immediately connected with infringements of the Competition Law.
 FAS officials state that in the absence of legislative mechanisms, such licences have never been granted with a view to improving or restoring competition in the market.
-The competition authority is willing to change this situation (particularly, in respect of the pharmaceutical market) and has drafted a set of controversial amendments in this respect.
-Again, it is unclear if (and to what extent) this proposal is going to be enacted.
+The competition authority was consistently advocating for changing this situation (particularly, in respect of the pharmaceutical market).
+To this end, it developed amendments to Article 1360 of the Russian Civil Code that were adopted by the State Duma and signed into law by the President of the Russian Federation in 2021.
+The amendments allow the production of medicines without the consent of the patent holder where this is necessary to ensure national security and defence and protect life and health of citizens.

 iii Unfair and discriminatory licensing